 • to act with reasonable care and diligence;

 • to act in the best interest of their charity and for a proper purpose;

 • not to improperly use information or their position;

 • to disclose and manage conflicts of interest.

-The topic for this final month is the duty of board members not to allow a charity to operate while insolvent.
+The topic for this final article is the duty of board members not to allow a charity to operate while insolvent.

 "Board members must ensure that their charity can pay its debts when they are due."